ConSol/sakuli/docs/installation-client.md

 Currently, *each* Sakuli test requires to start a browser, which is not very handy for pure Sikuli GUI tests (=where no browser at all is needed).
 For that case, use a headless browser like [PhantomJS](http://phantomjs.org).
 Refer to [Browser configuration](./additional-settings.md#browser-configuration) for more information.

+Attention: PhantomJS 2 is currently unsupported.
+Use version 1.9.x

 #### Screenshot tool